Frequently Asked Questions

 - Is Justice and Care one charity or a collection of charities?

-Justice and Care is a global partnership of charities based in the UK, Netherlands, India and the United States.
-Our Bangladesh operations are also in the process of becoming independent.
+Justice and Care is a global partnership of charities based in the UK, Romania, India, Bangladesh, Thailand and the United States.

 We also believe that, as slavery is a local issue, it demands a local response.
 We empower local organisations who then work together on a global level.

-We work with other organizations, statutory and non-statutory, across our work.
-This includes working with community-based organizations to prevent trafficking, with government and privately run shelter homes and with educational institutions in regards to research.
-We also partner with technical skills development organizations to integrate their services into our aftercare programs.
+We work with other organisations, statutory and non-statutory, across our work.
+This includes working with community-based organisations to prevent trafficking, with government and privately run shelter homes and with educational institutions in regards to research.
+We also partner with technical skills development organisations to integrate their services into our aftercare programs.

 - Do you honestly believe you can end human trafficking?